-Most letters will fall below 1500 words (less is often best), however occasionally a piece can run up to 2500 words, if the story really calls for it.
+Most letters will fall below 1500 words (less is often best), however there are no strict rules here.

 Expect edits (but not many):

 While we may edit your work for stylistic or legal purposes, we take great care not to lose your unique voice.
-We prefer to run any significant edits (beyond minor typographical errors) past you as the contributor before publishing.
+We prefer to run any significant edits (beyond minor typos) past you as the author before publishing.

-If you wish to put your name to a piece, and we agree that the piece is suitable to be published under your name (considering the sensitivity of the content), then we are happy to link your name to one website or social media page of your choice.
+If you wish to put your name to a piece, we will link your name to a website or social media page of your choice.
 No bios or contributor photos, please.
+You always have the option of contributing anonymously should you choose (just let us know prior to publishing).

 Contributors will be advised within two weeks of submission whether their letter will be published.
 We are not able to give individualised feedback on why letters were not chosen for publication.